Why Gravel Bikes?

 The Raleigh Tamland 1: drool worthy fun

 Now, to confuse things, most touring bikes on the market today have more in common with 1970's sport-touring bikes.
+They're not real long haul touring bikes, but rather light tourers instead.
 You can see this in the geometry and spec (short wheelbases, big chainrings designed for speed, and shifting systems that lack a back-up plan if they break).
 That's why the Long Haul Trucker is the one Surly we continue to carry, because despite the ever rising price, no one builds a bike with the same wheelbase, geometry, and spec.
 For heavy touring, no one can touch it.
 But we can't say Surly holds the same competitiveness in the gravel category.
 Not at all, in fact.

 So, why don't we carry sport-touring bikes?
 Because real touring bikes like the Long Haul Trucker have also already made the switch to gravel.
 A touring bike from the 70's would have had a 32mm tire width max (most often a 28mm) - you could never ride gravel on that.
 Bikes like the Long Haul Trucker blew open the heavy touring category by using 35mm tires (or wider), which meant you could now tour on third-world roads during the rainy season.
-So, while bikes like the Long Haul update the touring category, we believe Gravel bikes update the sport-touring category.
+So, while bikes like the Long Haul updated the touring category with omni-terra possibility, we believe Gravel bikes did the same for the sport-touring category.
 So, while you could buy a sport-touring bike like a Raleigh Clubman, why limit yourself?
-A gravel bike will give you (pretty much) the same geometry and gearing, and if you want smoother tires, just change them.
-Then, one morning when you wake up feeling the call of adventure, the bike is only a tire switch away.
+A gravel bike will give you (pretty much) the same geometry, speed and gearing, but with the capability to jump on a quiet car-free trail when the opportunity arises.
 The future is omni-terra.

 The exciting thing about Gravel biking is that it has created a whole new category of light-touring called "bike camping" - which marks an exciting new evolution in bike touring.
 Bike camping recognizes that most people are light multi-day tourists instead of multi-week heavy tourists.
 Because of this, bike-campers can ride a bike with more performance (a gravel bike) and want to preserve as much of this performance as possible.
 This has everything to do with how the bike is weighted when you need to carry more stuff.
 In other words, it has to do with bags.
 Typically, when you put touring bags on a bike they would hang off the side of the rack and would radically alter the bikes cornering and acceleration.
 Bike camping bags add no width to the bike (and no racks), meaning you can go on light multi-day adventures on-or-offroad while maximizing the speed-and-distance qualities of a gravel bike.
 If you can pack light and want to conquer long distances over several days, you now have the perfect bike and bags to do so with.